The Hindu: Kasturi family

 In 2010, The Indian Express reported a dispute within the publisher of The Hindu regarding the retirement age of the person working as the editor-in-chief, a post which was then being served by N. Ram.
 Following this report, Ram decided to sue The Indian Express for defamation, a charge which the Indian Express denied.
-N. Ravi and Malini Parthasarathy voiced concern about Ram's decision, saying that doing so goes against The Hindu’s values and that journalists shouldn’t fear “scrutiny”, respectively.
-During subsequent events, Parthasarathy tweeted that “issues relating to management of newspaper have come to the surface, including editorial direction” in her response to a question.
-Later, Parthasarathy called N. Ram and other The Hindu employees “Stalinists”, alleging that they were trying to oust her from the newspaper.
+N. Ravi and Parthasarathy voiced concern about Ram's decision, saying that doing so goes against The Hindus values and that journalists should not fear "scrutiny", respectively.
+During subsequent events, Parthasarathy tweeted that "issues relating to management of newspaper have come to the surface, including editorial direction" in her response to a question.
+Later, Parthasarathy called N. Ram and other The Hindu employees "Stalinists", alleging that they were trying to oust her from the newspaper.

 In 2011, during the resignation of N. Ram, the newspaper became the subject of a succession battle between the members of the Kasturi family.
 Ram had appointed Siddharth Varadarajan as his successor as the editor-in-chief of the newspaper who justified the appointment on the ostensible basis of separation of ownership and management, which was opposed by N. Ravi as it deviated from the publication's tradition of family members retaining editorial control over it.
-Varadarajan was subsequently accused by the dissident family members of being left leaning and the matter of Varadarajan's appointment was brought in front of the board of directors of the parent company, Kasturi & Sons.
-During the dispute, Narasimhan Murali alleged that N. Ram ran The Hindu “like a banana republic, with cronyism and vested interests ruling the roost”.
-In the end the board voted 6–6 over a review of the appointment, the tie was broken by a deciding vote from Ram in his capacity as the chairman of the company and in favor of his decision.
+Varadarajan was subsequently accused by dissident family members of being left leaning and the matter of Varadarajan's appointment was brought in front of the board of directors of the parent company, Kasturi & Sons.
+During the dispute, Narasimhan Murali alleged that N. Ram ran The Hindu "like a banana republic, with cronyism and vested interests ruling the roost".
+In the end, the board voted 6–6 over a review of the appointment, the tie was broken by a deciding vote from Ram in his capacity as chairman of the company and in favor of his decision.

 On 2 April 2013 The Hindu started "The Hindu in School" with S. Shivakumar as editor.
-This is a new edition for young readers, to be distributed through schools as part of The Hindus "Newspaper in Education" programme.
+A new edition for young readers, it is distributed through schools as part of The Hindus "Newspaper in Education" programme.
 It covers the day's important news developments, features, sports, and regional news.
-On 16 September 2013, The Hindu group launched its Tamil edition with K. Ashokan as editor.
+On 16 September 2013, The Hindu Group launched its Tamil-language edition with K. Ashokan as editor.

 On 21 October 2013, changes were made in Editorial as well as business of The Hindu.
-N. Ravi took over as Editor-in-chief of The Hindu and Malini Parthasarathy as Editor of The Hindu.
-As a consequence, Siddarth Varadarajan submitted his resignation.
-N. Ram became Chairman of Kasturi & Sons Limited and Publisher of The Hindu and Group publications; and N. Murali, Co-chairman of the company.

-During the 2015 South Indian floods, for the first time since its founding in 1878, the newspaper did not publish a print edition in Chennai market on 2 December, as workers were unable to reach the press building.
+For the first time since its founding in 1878, The Hindu did not publish a print edition in the Chennai market on 2 December, as workers could not reach the press building due to the 2015 South Indian floods.